NASCAR® Credit Card from Credit One Bank®

 Fees and APR

-• You’ll pay a 3% foreign transaction fee on all purchases made outside the U.S.
+• You’ll pay a $1 or 3% foreign transaction fee on all purchases made outside the U.S., whichever is greater.

 • Late payments won’t affect your APR, but you may have to pay a late fee of up to $37.

 Extras, perks and using points